Dehydration in Elderly People: Risks, Warning Signs, and Prevention Tips

 If left untreated, you can die from dehydration.
 Some of the severe dangers of dehydration are:

-Depending on a person's overall health, it takes anywhere from a few days to several weeks to die from dehydration, according to the Death with Dignity National Center.
-Most people would die somewhere in the middle of that range, closer to 10 days.
-But, in general, a loss of more than 10 percent of a person's body weight through fluid loss is a medical emergency that can lead to death if not treated.
+Depending on a person's overall health, a person can typically survive about 3 days without water.
+In general, a loss of more than 10 percent of a person's body weight through fluid loss is a medical emergency that can lead to death if not treated.

 Knowledge Is Prevention